swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

 This is a list of the currently open questions that will need to be resolved before this proposal is put up for review.

 * Should the whole package graph be available to every kind of plugin, or just the package to which it is being applied?
 If the whole graph is available, then does the plugin entry point need a separate parameter to specify the package to which the plugin is being applied?

-* For how long should the `TargetBuildContext` compatibility structure be supported?
-Presumably it can eb removed in the next tools version.

-* Should this proposal include better API for filtering on file types?
-This is a very common thing for plugins to want to do.
+Vending the entire package graph to the plugin can cause unintentional dependencies on packages "higher up" in the hierarchy.